Tips for a healthy mind, body and spirit

 Feeling thirsty?
 Have a glass of water.
 It keeps you hydrated and it’ll help your mind stay focussed.

 When you’re dehydrated it’s hard for your brain to concentrate.
 You’re also more likely to have a headache.
-Not ideal!

 Why choose water over sugary drinks?
 Tap water is free and good for your physical health.